 Industry initiatives includes expenses relating to various CDC programs that provide benefits to the industry such as research, the Matching Investment Fund, and the Workforce Development Initiative and scholarships.
-The expenses decreased this quarter compared to the same period last year because of less expenses related to the Workforce Development Initiative and scholarship contributions.
+The expenses decreased because of less expenses related to the Workforce Development Initiative and scholarship contributions.